 - Receive invitations to multi-stakeholder processes to create policies around privacy and identity;

 - Be eligible for beta-testing of new business applications using distributed user identity tools.

 - Most of all, by becoming an ITEGA member you will make be making a public statement that you prize user privacy.

 - Individual Membership ($500/year): You care deeply about being able to look at information online without giving away all your personal information.
-ITEGA is a 501c3 and individual memberships are tax-deductible.
+ITEGA is a 501c3 and individual membership donations are tax-deductible.
 Individuals are also invited to donate.
 To join, click here.

-- Publishing Membership ($2,500/year): Becoming an ITEGA member makes a statement about your commitment to privacy.
-ITEGA membership also gives you access to valuable, actionable information about the state of privacy regulations, the opportunity to set privacy policies, and pre-market access to new business applications for opt-in personalization.
+- Publishing Membership ($2,500/year): Becoming an ITEGA member donor makes a statement about your commitment to privacy.
+ITEGA membership also gives you access to valuable, actionable information about the state of privacy regulations, the opportunity to help set privacy policies, and pre-market knowledge of new business applications for opt-in personalization.
 To join, click here.

 - Founding Membership ($25,000): Right now we are offering the opportunity for you to help shape ITEGA’s mission and develop our basic privacy policies.
 As a “Founding Member” you will be invited to initiate multistakeholder processes and identify the privacy and identity tools you most think should be developed.
 “Founding Members” benefit by making one donation — and become become known as an ITEGA founding member forever.
 To join as a founding member please contact Executive Director Bill Densmore.